BetweenWalls/Journey/README.md

 * [Journey (individual names)](https://github.com/BetweenWalls/Journey/tree/individual-names#Journey-individual-names) - 1040

 ## Modifications
-Any modifications made to the filter can be seen by disabling and then re-enabling custom loot filters in-game.
-Modifications can be made with any text editor - the wiki has an introduction to [loot filtration](https://pathofdiablo.com/wiki/index.php?title=Loot_Filtration) and a list of item [codes](https://pathofdiablo.com/wiki/index.php?title=Loot_Filtration_Codes) for anyone interested in learning about filter customization.
-Journey also includes a brief explanation of filter rules at the top of the file, and there are many comments throughout that describe what the filter's rules are doing.
+Modifications made to the filter can be seen by disabling and then re-enabling custom loot filters in-game.
+They can be made with any text editor - just ensure the launcher's **auto update** checkbox is not selected, or they will be overwritten.

+The wiki has an introduction to [loot filtration](https://pathofdiablo.com/wiki/index.php?title=Loot_Filtration) and a list of item [codes](https://pathofdiablo.com/wiki/index.php?title=Loot_Filtration_Codes) for anyone interested in learning about filter customization.
 Additionally, the Path of Diablo discord has a channel dedicated to lootfilter discussion.

+Journey includes a brief explanation of filtration at the top of the file.
+There are also many comments throughout that describe what the filter's rules are doing, but some rules have more details than can be fully explained in a brief comment.
+If you know of a better way to explain something, feel free to mention it on the discord @*BetweenWalls#2390*.
+Other feedback is welcome too.